A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Problem Statement and Formulation

 \section{Problem Statement and Formulation}

-We first provide a brief description of the events leading up to a CAM, also outlined in Figure~\ref{fig:cam_process}.
-Consider an operational satellite in the LEO with propulsive capabilities: The US Space Surveillance Network constantly monitors potential conjunctions between this satellite and other space objects in their catalog~\citep{NASA_SST_SoA_IDTracking_2024}.
+We first provide a brief description of the events leading up to a CAM, also outlined in Fig.~\ref{fig:cam_process}.
+Consider an operational satellite in LEO with propulsive capabilities.
+The US Space Surveillance Network constantly monitors potential conjunctions between this satellite and other space objects in their catalog~\citep{NASA_SST_SoA_IDTracking_2024}.
 The probability of collision (PoC) between the satellite and the debris is evaluated for each potential collision.
 While the PoC is within a certain threshold, the operational satellite is considered ``safe" and the encounter remains ``undetected".
-However, if the PoC exceeds this threshold, the countdown to the TCA begins.
+However, if the PoC exceeds this threshold, the Surveillance Network initiates a TCA countdown and periodic CDM updates.
 In approximately eight hour intervals, the satellite under collision risk receives collision estimation parameter updates via CDMs.
-In a standard cut-off policy, the satellite performs a CAM at 24 hours to TCA.
+Under NASA's recommended procedures, operators decide whether to perform a CAM 24 hours before TCA.
 For this work, only the satellite can be maneuvered.
-As shown in sections~\ref{sec:CAM} and~\ref{sec:FUEL}, earlier executions of CAMs can use less propellant mass while still ensuring the same PoC reduction.
-However, earlier collision risk evaluations can exhibit significant epistemic uncertainties and is unreliable~\citep{Hejduk2019SatelliteApproaches,Balch2016AAnalysis}, which increase the detection rates of high risk collisions.
-We explore whether earlier maneuvers can be executed reliably using the most recent CDM, and explore whether decision-making models such as MDPs can autonomously make the earlier maneuver decision for high risk collisions.
+As shown in Sec.~\ref{sec:CAM} and~\ref{sec:FUEL}, earlier executions of CAMs can consume less propellant while still producing the same PoC reduction.
+However, collision risk indicators from early CDMs do not reliably predict the true collision risk~\citep{Hejduk2019SatelliteApproaches,Balch2016AAnalysis}.
+We explore whether earlier maneuvers can be executed reliably using the most recent CDM, and explore whether decision-making models such as MDPs can autonomously make earlier maneuver decisions for high risk collisions.

 \textbf{Problem Statement}.
-Considering an operational satellite receiving CDM updates for a conjunction event, can MDP be used to develop an automated maneuver decision-making process using real-time and historical CDM data, and could the resulting optimal policy maintain pre-defined collision safety standards while minimizing propellant consumption?
+For an operational satellite receiving CDMs for a conjunction event, can MDPs model the maneuver decision process using real-time CDM data, and can Markov policies maintain critical collision safety standards while minimizing propellant consumption?